Hiking The Buttermilk Falls State Park Gorge Trail

 Lesser known waterfall by Lake Treman

-However, you will pass by another large waterfall when hiking to Lake Treman which is next to a large grassy area with numerous picnic tables.
+There isn’t much to see while you hike because you’ll be hiking through trees next to a section of Buttermilk Creek.
+However, you’ll pass by another large waterfall which is next to a large grassy area with numerous picnic tables.

-From here, you will reach Lake Treman which will be an 1.29 mile loop.
+From here, you’ll reach Lake Treman which will be another 1.29 mile loop.
 On the far side of the lake, you can also connect to the Finger Lakes Trail Spur for 1.15 miles.
+We hiked this additional route in April and really enjoyed it because we saw no one else on this side of the park.

 Buttermilk Falls State Park Photography Fall colors foliage yellows